eclipsevortex/SubVortex/docs/wandb/wandb.md

 # Roadmap

-The wandb UI is a fallback plan while waiting for the realy Frontend to be developed.
-We feel the need from our users to find a plan B as quick as possible and we decided to go with wandb which is already a familiar tool for our users.
+This wandb UI is built as a temporary solution to provide miners and validators with tools and data as quick as possible.
+A more professional and robust front-end website will developped in the future to further enhance the user experience.

-In terms of our roadmap, we don't have a specific plan outlined yet, but we do have significant plans for the Frontend.
-Additionally, we'll be actively engaging with our users to gauge their needs and preferences.
-Depending on their feedback, we may need to add or modify certain graphs to ensure they have all the necessary information to understand their performance and make informed decisions accordingly.
+SubVortex will be actively engaging with our users to gauge their needs and preferences.
+Based on their feedback, we will implement strategic changes to the provided tools.
+We will continue to ensure all users have the necessary information needed to make informed decisions to optimize their performance.

 <br />